openstack/tooz/doc/source/drivers.rst

   A lot of the features provided in tooz are based on timeout (heartbeats, locks, etc) so are less resilient than other backends.

-* `ipc` is based on Posix IPC and only implements a lock mechanism for now.
+* `ipc` is based on Posix IPC and only implements a lock mechanism for now, and some basic group primitives (with huge limitations).
 The lock can only be distributed locally to a computer processes.

 * `zake`_ is a driver using a fake implementation of ZooKeeper and can be used to use Tooz in your unit tests suite for example.